elemental/Elemental/doc/source/core/dist_matrix.rst

 The DistMatrix class
 ====================
-The ``DistMatrix`` class is meant to provide a distributed-memory analogue of the ``Matrix`` class.
-Similar to PLAPACK, roughly ten different matrix distributions are provided and it is trivial (in the programmability sense) to redistribute from one to another: in PLAPACK, one would simply call ``PLA_Copy``, whereas, in Elemental, it is handled through overloading the
+The :cpp:class:`DistMatrix\<T,U,V>` class is meant to provide a distributed-memory analogue of the :cpp:class:`Matrix\<T>` class.
+Similarly to PLAPACK, roughly ten different matrix distributions are provided and it is trivial (in the programmability sense) to redistribute from one to another: in PLAPACK, one would simply call ``PLA_Copy``, whereas, in Elemental, it is handled through overloading the